-One should note that the חזון איש is reported to have preferred the sheital because it will often do a better job covering even loose or stray hairs.
-However, that won’t help for the stricter opinions, because they believe a woman wearing a sheital has already effectively exposed all of her hair.
+One should note that the חזון איש is reported to have preferred the sheitel because it will often do a better job covering even loose or stray hairs.
+However, that won’t help for the stricter opinions, because they believe a woman wearing a sheitel has already effectively exposed all of her hair.

-So one can’t say it’s categorically wrong for a woman to wear a sheital.
+So one can’t say it’s categorically wrong for a woman to wear a sheitel.
 But you also can’t say that it reflects the highest halachic values.

 Under normal circumstances, a Jew may not have his legal disputes heard before secular courts.
 The Shulchan Aruch (חושן משפט כו:א) appears unequivocal about it: